h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 This is an example of binary classification using the `h2o.stackedEnsemble` function.
 This demo uses a subset of the [HIGGS dataset](https://archive.ics.uci.edu/ml/datasets/HIGGS), which has 28 numeric features and a binary response.
 The machine learning task in this example is to distinguish between a signal process which produces Higgs bosons (Y = 1) and a background process which does not (Y = 0).
 The dataset contains approximately the same number of positive vs negative examples.
 In other words, this is a balanced, rather than imbalanced, dataset.

-If run from plain R, execute R in the directory of this script. if run from RStudio, be sure to `setwd()` to the location of this script. `h2o.init()` starts H2O in R’s current working directory. `h2o.importFile()` looks for files from the perspective of where H2O was started.
+To run this script, be sure to `setwd()` to the location of this script. `h2o.init()` starts H2O in R’s current working directory. `h2o.importFile()` looks for files from the perspective of where H2O was started.

 #### Start H2O Cluster